alastairreid/RelatedWork/_notes/symbolic-execution.md

 there can be an exponential number of paths.

-See also [bounded model checking] and [symbolic evaluation].
+See also [bounded model checking] and [symbolic evaluation]. and see [kuznetsov:pldi:2012] for a unifying framework that describes the symbolic evaluation design space/spectrum in terms of how loop/recursion are handled, whether/how branches are tested for feasibility, whether/how states from different paths are merged and compositionality.

 Types of symbolic execution include